sjc5/kiruna/README.md

 Kiruna has a few lightweight runtime helpers for referencing hashed static assets from Go code and templates (e.g., `Kiruna.GetPublicURL("favicon.ico")`) and for including your CSS in your HTML templates (e.g., `Kiruna.GetCriticalCSSStyleElement()`, `Kiruna.GetStyleSheetLinkElement()`).
 They have zero third-party dependencies are aggressively cached whenever possible, so you can feel free to call them even in the hot path of your application without much worry.

+Kiruna is completely decoupled from any specific frameworks or libraries, so you can use it with any Go server framework or router you choose, or just use the standard library.

 ## Starter Tutorial From Scratch (~5 minutes)

 Let's get a Kiruna project set up from scratch.
 This should only take a few minutes to complete.
 The only prerequisite is that you have Go installed on your machine.